Last Updated:

 Dism /online /enable-feature /featurename:NetFX3 /All /Source:D:\sources\sxs /LimitAccess

-Select the drive letter to the source dvd or installation media drive.
+Select the drive letter for the source DVD or installation media drive.

 You can also make use of the following code to install .NET 3.5